GabbySuwichaya/gen-ai.github.io/_pages/about.md

 GenAI is a research group at Chulalongkorn University under [Data Analytics (DTA)](https://ee.eng.chula.ac.th/data-analytics-dta/).

-Our activities are
+**Our activities** include

-- academic reasearch for deep learning-based solutions.
+- academic reasearch for AI-based solutions.
 See [*Research Groups*](https://gabbysuwichaya.github.io/gen-ai.github.io/publications/) for the recent works done by undergraduate students.

 - academic lectures in machine learning and data analytics.
 See [*Teaching*](https://gabbysuwichaya.github.io/gen-ai.github.io/teaching).

-- AI-based solutions solutions to those who are interested.
+- AI-based solutions to those who are interested.
 See [*Publications*](https://scholar.google.com/citations?user=sa0BihMAAAAJ&hl=en) for our past works done in the industries.
 The work experience is also provided in [*CV*](https://gabbysuwichaya.github.io/gen-ai.github.io/CV).

-- Moreover, we often collaborate with [energyCUEE](https://github.com/energyCUEE) led by [Professor Jitkomut Songsiri](http://jitkomut.eng.chula.ac.th/) for the AI-based solution in solar energy.

-Our github page: [https://github.com/GenAI-CUEE](https://github.com/GenAI-CUEE) will also be consistently updated to provide the materials for the students.
+Our github page [https://github.com/GenAI-CUEE](https://github.com/GenAI-CUEE) will also be consistently updated to provide the materials for the students.

+**Fundings**

+- 1M BTH from 111th Anniversary Engineering Research Catalyst Fund Towards U Top 100 for *Solar irradiance database for solar energy forecasting* year 2026 (secured)

+- 150K BTH from Researcher Development Fund for *Sky imaging system for solar irradiance forecasting using deep learning* year 2025 (on going)

+- 120K + 15K BTH from Researcher Development Fund for *SThailand Solar Irradiance Map: Analysis of Tree-based Models* year 2024 (closed)